 We head back toward the sea, one of the main characters of this trip.
 We pass Izola, a charming and lively medieval town deeply linked to fishing and tourism.

 We bike downhill back to sea level, towards Livade, capital of Istrian truffle, then one last hill of 270m separates us from our destination.
-A few minutes later we are in Porec, small city with a rich cultural heritage and many activities for tourists.
+After Motovun, Vizinada, and Višnjan, we arrive in Porec, a small city with a rich cultural heritage and many activities for tourists.

 The Parenzana is a beautiful and exciting cycle path, to ride at least once in a lifetime, discovering in a handful of kilometers three amazing countries with their environment, their culture.